oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/subgraph-isomorphism.rst

 Computation method: *dense*
 ---------------------------

-The method defines VF3-light algorithms with Global State Stack parallelization method and supports induced and non-induced case.
+The method defines VF3-light algorithms with Global State Stack parallelization method and supports induced and non-induced cases.

 For more details, see [Carletti2021]_.